WiLO Networks

 Grant in 2019

-Embedor Technologies specializes in developing wireless sensor systems that monitor the structural health of civil infrastructure.
-Headquartered in Urbana, Illinois, the company offers a smart sensor platform and software framework that operates at multiple scales, enabling reliable, real-time assessments of structural conditions during extreme events and over long periods of deterioration.
-By integrating data processing and interpretation directly into edge devices, Embedor effectively addresses the common challenges associated with data overload in Internet of Things applications.
-This innovative approach allows clients to enhance safety, estimate the remaining service life of structures, and reduce maintenance costs.
+Embedor Technologies is a company based in Urbana, Illinois, that specializes in developing wireless sensor systems for monitoring the structural health of civil infrastructure.
+Their innovative smart sensor platform and software framework support real-time condition assessments, addressing both extreme events and long-term deterioration.
+By processing and interpreting data directly at the edge devices, Embedor effectively mitigates the data overload often encountered in Internet of Things applications.
+This approach enhances the reliability of monitoring, allowing clients to improve safety, estimate remaining service life, and reduce maintenance costs for their infrastructure assets.

 Wi-Sense specializes in indoor mapping and device-free activity detection by leveraging advanced signal processing techniques and modern machine learning algorithms.
 The company develops applications that monitor changes in Wi-Fi signals within environments, allowing for the detection of activities such as movement and temperature fluctuations.
 By addressing limitations associated with traditional sensors and cameras, Wi-Sense enhances safety and efficiency in various facilities, enabling users to better understand and respond to dynamic conditions in their surroundings.